Yiin/revm-repro/README.md

 Why?
 Is there a way to fix that?

 ## Notes
-Most if not all of related logic is it simulate_send.rs, there are no hidden gotchas anywhere.
+Most if not all of related logic is in simulate_send.rs, there are no hidden gotchas anywhere.

 ## To start foundry fork:
 cd foundry && npm start